-Have you ever been in a business meeting, event or even at home and there was this issue nobody wanted to discuss or bring up?
+Have you ever been in a business meeting, event, or even at home, and there was this issue nobody wanted to discuss or bring up?

 This is a situation where solid leadership skills are important.

-If you were junior in the company or the youngest in the family, it may have felt like it was not in your best interest to bring the elephant to the forefront.
+If you were a junior in the company or the youngest in the family, it may have felt like it was not in your best interest to bring the elephant to the forefront.
 I have experienced the “elephant on the table syndrome” in both my professional and personal life.

 The Obvious Issue

 According to Wikipedia, the term refers to a question, problem, solution, or controversial issue that is obvious but is ignored by a group of people, generally because it causes embarrassment or is taboo.

 The idiom can imply a value judgment that the issue ought to be discussed openly, or it can simply be an acknowledgment that the issue is there and not going to go away by itself.

 I would like to point out a few reasons why we don’t invite the elephant to the table for an honest, factual discussion.